365rdm31/participation/participation.md

 # Lecture 2

 ## How Did I Prepare Before Lecture?
+I got Linux installed on my desktop and a remote desktop connection set up on my laptop.
+I also read the lecture 2 notes and read (or skimmed) the pages assigned there.

 ## How Did I Contribute During Lecture?
+I helped Jacob get the slides downloaded and open in Jupyter on Mint.

 ## What Was or Is The Most Confusing Thing?
+I have forgotten everything I used to know about Command Line.